Pets during fireworks and thunderstorms

-There are certain days of the year such as New Years Eve and Australia Day when fireworks are used for celebrations.
-Fireworks can be frightening for dogs, cats and other animals, including horses, as they are loud and unfamiliar.
-Thunderstorms have a similar effect to fireworks and can cause extreme panic for pets.
+Fireworks are loud and unfamiliar.
+They can be frightening for dogs, cats, horses and other animals.
+Thunderstorms have a similar effect as fireworks and can cause extreme panic for pets.

 When you know there are going to be fireworks or thunderstorms in your area ensure the three following steps:

 - Pets are protected in a safe and secure environment.

 - Pets are microchipped and owner details are up-to-date with the relevant registry.

 In preparation for fireworks or thunderstorms, exercise can help your pet be more relaxed.
 Dogs, for example, need to have had a long walk so they don't have much spare energy to get excited or anxious.

 If your pet is inside during the fireworks or thunderstorm:

 - turn the radio or television on to dim the noise from outside

 - leave the lights on so that the flashing lights from outside are less obvious